 Editor’s note: in an email follow-up with Wisy founder Min Chen, she differentiated her product as follows: Google Cloud’s “target customers are retailers who are looking to solve an inventory problem.
 Wisy technology was mainly designed for field employees including sales reps from CPG companies, brokers and agencies, or store associates who want to increase efficiency and gain shelf-level intelligence beyond inventory.”
 In addition, she said, Google Cloud software requires a connection to Google Cloud for processing, whereas Wisy does not require an Internet connection for AI processing.

-09:49 — Scott references evolving retail partner ecosystems.
+09:49 — Scott references evolving retail partners ecosystems.
 It’s going to be interesting to see who the disruptors are when it comes to cloud platforms and AI — are they going to be complementary or overlapping?
 That’s going to be bumpy in retail.
 Ultimately, retailers can benefit because if they integrate retail systems with their own data, first-party data, or third-party data, that’s going to be a big advantage.
 The whole ecosystem of retail is really interesting as people are moving into other markets.
 It’s messy and that’s going to be a good thing for the consumer.

 11:14 — On the point of retailers moving into other markets, Tom cites Walmart, an aggressive digital innovator that’s moving into industry clouds, developing tech they want to offer to other retailers, and acquiring tech companies too.
 They’re a really good example of how the retail ecosystem is evolving.